dafny-lang/dafny/docs/DafnyRef/Expressions.md

 ````

 The ``Suffix`` non-terminal describes ways of deriving a new value from
 the entity to which the suffix is appended.
-There are six kinds
+The several kinds
-of suffixes which are described below.
+of suffixes are described below.

 ### 20.42.1.
 Augmented Dot Suffix
 ````grammar